Mapping Text Logs

 Supported Parser Types

-The app currently supports these parser types for text logs:
+The app supports these parser types for each step in your parsing chain:

 - Windows Multiline